primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.validateandparseaddress.md

 ## validateAndParseAddress() function

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

-Validates an address and returns the parsed (checksummed) version of that address
+Validates an address and returns the parsed (checksummed) version of that address.

 <b>Signature:</b>